Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 - HR Manager

-#### Seniority Levels
+##### Seniority Levels

-For each profession the following four seniority levels are available.
+For each profession, the following four seniority levels are available.

 - Senior
 - Midlevel